smmr-dn/SimpleTweet/README.md

 The following **optional** features are implemented:

 - [X] User is using **"Twitter branded" colors and styles**
 - [X] User can click links in tweets launch the web browser
+- [X] User can see embedded images
 - [ ] User can **select "reply" from detail view to respond to a tweet**
 - [ ] The "Compose" action is moved to a FloatingActionButton instead of on the AppBar
 - [ ] Compose tweet functionality is build using modal overlay